-AGS 17-18 Issue identified AGS 17-18 Action identified 6.1.2 The outcome of the referendum on EU membership will require the Council to manage a range of risks and opportunities that emerge during the next few years as 'the new settlement' with Europe and others is negotiated by the HM Government.
-The Council will ensure that opportunities and risks are identified through the Bexley Business process.
-The Corporate Governance and Improvement Board will take the lead in coordinating the review of regulation as necessary over the coming years.
-The financial risks and opportunities will be managed through the Medium Term Financial planning and budget setting cycle including consideration of any potential EU funding clawback.
-Action Tak en 2018-19 As part of the business continuity refresh that took place in the Autumn of 2018, Managers specifically considered the impact of Brexit on their services.
+6.1.2 The outcome of the referendum on EU membership will require the Council to manage a range of risks and opportunities that emerge during the next few years as 'the new settlement' with Europe and others is negotiated by the HM Government.

+will ensure The Council that opportunities and risks are identified through the Bexley Business process.
+The Corporate Governance Improvement Board will take the lead coordinating the review regulation as necessary over the coming years.
+The financial risks and opportunities will managed be through the Medium Term Financial planning and budget setting cycle including consideration of any potential EU funding clawback.

+As part of the business continuity refresh that took place in the Autumn of 2018, Managers specifically considered the impact of Brexit on their services.
 These plans will continue to be reviewed while the United Kingdoms position is confirmed.

-Brexit does not present any governance issues at this time and therefore this item will be closed and needs to be considered as part of the Councils risk management review.
+Brexit does not present any governance issues at this time and therefore this item will be closed and needs to be considered as part of the Council's risk management review.

-AGS 17-18 Issue identified

-AGS 17-18 Action identified

-2018-19 will see significant changes to the funding of services for pupils with special educational needs (SEN).
-Under Government proposals, the Council will lose the flexibility to transfer funding from schools to support SEN costs.
-In addition, a new national formula for SEN funding will be introduced which (based on indicative figures) will see Bexley on a protected "cash floor" and therefore with no prospect of an increase in SEN funding for the foreseeable future.
-Since recent years have seen demographic growth in demand for SEN services of around 3% (equivalent to £1m each year) there is a significant risk that future years' funding allocations will be insufficient to cover the costs of the services the Council will be required to provide.
+6.1.3 2018-19 will see significant changes to the funding of services for pupils special educational with needs (SEN).
+Under Government proposals. the Council will lose the flexibility to transfer funding from schools to support SEN costs.
+In addition, a new national formula for SEN funding will introduced which (based indicative figures) will see Bexley on a protected "cash floor" and therefore with no prospect of an increase in SEN funding for the foreseeable future.
+Since recent years have seen demographic growth in demand for services of a significant risk that future years'